The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 How Does AI Actually Use Star Ratings?

 AI systems treat star ratings as qualification filters, not ranking inputs.
-A business either clears the threshold and enters the consideration set, or it does not appear at all.
+A business either clears the threshold and enters the consideration set, or it doesn't appear.

-Traditional search engines like Google operate on a gradient.
-A 3.7-star business with excellent proximity signals, a complete Google Business Profile, and strong on-page SEO can outrank a 4.6-star competitor for a local query.
+Search engines like Google operate on a gradient.
+A 3.7-star business with excellent proximity, a complete GBP, and strong on-page SEO can outrank a 4.6-star competitor.
 The algorithm weighs dozens of factors simultaneously, and a strong rating is one advantage among many.

-This filter is not published or documented by OpenAI, Google, or Perplexity.
-It emerges from how these models were trained — on human-generated content that consistently associates lower-rated businesses with negative outcomes.
-The models have absorbed a simple heuristic: if most humans avoid businesses below a certain rating, do not recommend those businesses.
+This filter isn't published or documented by OpenAI, Google, or Perplexity.
+It emerges from how these models were trained - on human-generated content that consistently associates lower-rated businesses with negative outcomes.
+The models absorbed a simple heuristic: if most humans avoid businesses below a certain rating, don't recommend those businesses.

 What the Research Says About Rating Thresholds